reddit/devvit/devvit-docs/docs/devvit_web/server.md

 - **No persistent connections**: WebSocket connections and long-running processes are not supported
 - **Package restrictions**: Node.js packages that rely on specific native dependencies may not be available in the serverless environment
 - **Request/response only**: Streaming responses and chunked transfers are not supported
+- **No local development**: You cannot run the devvit server locally, all testing must happen on your playtest subreddit on Reddit.com

 ## Related Documentation